 The Chair will advise the meeting how many nominations have been received for how many places on the Community Council.

-Nominations Exceed Available Places ("Contested Election")
+Nominations Exceed Available Places

-If there are more nominations than there are places available, the election is described as 'contested'.
+If there are more nominations than there are places available, the Chair will announce that a ballot will be held to decide who is elected.